Helium6CRES/he6-cres-spec-sims/README.md

 		* First get cleanup working to first order.
 		* Why are print statements in the logs not matching my new code?
 May need to hard reset the remote?
 		* Get things working to first order by the end of the next block.
 Keep with the 45 minute chunks.
+	* How to clean up??
+		* Ok how to actually do this?
+I need to consider this carefully.
+Should I make the clean-up more complex and make it match what the data class wants or make the data class different to accomadate this?
+			* Hmm.
+It almost seems easier to do in the data class BUT what if it was 20 different directories.
+It's clunky not to combine those.
+		* Ok also right now each one of these is an exact copy of the rest as I'm not changing the seeds at all...
+That's an issue.

+	* Current approach.
+Commit to it then see how it works:
+		* I make the base experiment plus some number of copies.
+The base has no subscript.
+		* Then I go through and add the contents of the copies dmtracks to the original one by globbing through the different directories.
+			* Be sure to add a `exp_copy` col or something to the dmtracks df.
+		* Then copy to my local comp and make sure the experiment class still works.
+Edit as needed.
+		* Stay with it, you got this.
+	* **For tomorrow:**
+		* Work on getting the exp dict copied to a local machine (reuse the rocks analysis code), and make sure the output makes sense and everything.
+Then need to go on to cleaning and commenting everthing.
+		* Get this project to the DONE point.
+	* **For today (11/15/22)**:
+		* Have tested the local and remote versions of the simulation run and the results visualizations by this evening.
+	* **After lunch**:
+		* Change naming conventions so they make more sense.
+		* Get rid of the other stuff besides tracks.
+It's simpler like this.
+Make the experiment dir behave this way as well.
+		* Go through an entire rocks experiment and document here as you go -> Making the instructions as you go.
+		* Then go through an entire local experiment and do the same.
+		* Then try to get some nice visualizations in the readme.
+		* Then work on cleaning things up and docstrings.
+		* Head up.
+This is worth doing and worth doing well.
+You're doing great.
+But need to stay with it.

 ## Done List: